wichtounet/budgetwarrior/README.md

 ## License ##

-This project is distributed under the Boost Software License 1.0.
+This project is distributed under the MIT License.
 Read `LICENSE` for details.